Ex-hitman John Wick comes out of retirement to track down the gangsters that took everything from him.

-The film features Ms. Perkins as a female assassin who engages in close-quarters combat with John Wick.
-However, she is ultimately defeated by him, and no other female characters are depicted winning physical confrontations against male opponents.
+The film features Ms. Perkins, a female assassin, who engages in close-quarters physical combat with John Wick.
+However, she is ultimately defeated by him in this encounter.
+No female character is depicted as victorious in direct physical combat against one or more male opponents.

 John Wick (2014) is an original film that introduces new characters.
 There are no pre-existing characters from prior canon or historical figures whose gender was changed for this movie.